wlonk/arcadia/rules/index.md

     exertion where you seek to create or discover something new, unknown to the world at this point.
   - **Venus:** You are incredibly beautiful.
-You have leverage in any situation where you are petitioning someone who would reasonably be attracted to you.
+You have leverage in any situation where you are petitioning someone who would be swayed by your beauty.

-These boons and the names of them are not the sorts of things that the characters are aware of or discuss in-fiction.
+These boons and the family boons are not the sorts of things that the _characters_ are aware of or discuss in-fiction.
 They are for you, the players, only.

 Then choose two passions for your character.
 See [Passions](#appendix-passions)